alwaysdata/documentation/content/remote-access/ssh/_index.en.md

 |Ports|22|
 |Identifier|assigned user and password OR SSH keys|

-These users can be configured in the **Remote access > SSH** tab in your alwaysdata administration interface (among their [shell](https://en.wikipedia.org/wiki/Unix_shell)).
+These users can be configured in the **Remote access > SSH/SFTP** tab in your alwaysdata administration interface (among their [shell](https://en.wikipedia.org/wiki/Unix_shell)).
 The *fingerprints* for the SSH server where the account is located are also found there.

 {{< fig "admin-panel_ssh-users-list.en.png" "Administration interface: list of SSH users" >}}